-Among the first questions that a new parent gets is: how big is your baby?
+Among the first questions that a new parent gets is: How big is your baby?
 Traditionally, a big baby is seen as a good sign of health.

 Contrary to popular belief, size does not determine a baby’s health, says Associate Professor Tan Thiam Chye, head and senior consultant at the inpatient service division of obstetrics and gynaecology at KK Women’s and Children’s Hospital (KKH).

-In fact, large newborns weighing more than 3.8kg face more complications than normal-sized babies, says Associate Professor Victor Samuel Rajadurai, head and senior consultant at KKH’s department of neonatology.
+In fact, newborns weighing more than 3.8kg face more complications than normal-sized babies, says Associate Professor Victor Samuel Rajadurai, head and senior consultant at KKH’s department of neonatology.

 These include birth injury, low blood sugar, low calcium levels and jaundice.

 On average, the weight of full-term babies in Singapore range from 2.8kg to 3kg, Prof Tan says.

 Most large babies are born to mothers with underlying diabetes or those who develop diabetes in pregnancy, known as gestational diabetes mellitus.